As an Amazon Affiliate, We Earn From Qualifying Sales. Read Full Disclosure Here

 1. Aging Tree

-Branches dying on a tree is a natural part of a tree’s growth, and if your tree looks otherwise healthy, it really shouldn’t be an issue.
+Branches dying on a tree are a natural part of a tree’s growth, and if your tree looks otherwise healthy, it really shouldn’t be an issue.

 The bigger a tree gets, the more intricate the branch structure becomes.
 Branches cross, cover, and even grow directly into each other, sometimes causing them to compete for light.
 Plants need light for energy (and therefore growth) through photosynthesis.